brycefrank/pyfor/README.md

 For installation I highly recommend looking into setting up [miniconda](https://conda.io/miniconda.html) for your system before beginning. pyfor depends on many packages that are otherwise tricky and difficult to install (especially gdal and its bindings), and conda provides a quick and easy way to manage many different Python environments on your system simultaneously.

-Note that the following installation procedures will install the rolling release version of pyfor (i.e. this branches' source files).
-I develop actively on this branch and push commits daily, so beware of intermittent bugs when updating.
-More stable releases are forthcoming.

 The following bash commands will install this branch of pyfor.
 It requires installation of miniconda (see above).
 This will install all of the prerequisites in that environment, named `pyfor_env`. pyfor depends on a lot of heavy libraries, so expect construction of the environment to take a little time.

 ```bash